SupurCalvinHiggins/212-fall-2015/assignments/ha-06/readme.md

 By the end of this assignment, you should be able to:

-1. Model the number of basic operations performed by an algorithm in the best, worst and average case, including amortized analysis.
-2. Simplify summations involving polynomials and exponential functions that arise in algorithm analysis.
-3. State asymptotic bounds on logarithmic, polynomial and exponential functions using $$\Theta$$, $$\Omega$$ and $$\mathcal{O}$$-notation.
-4. Compare and classify the growth rate of logarithmic, polynomial and exponential functions.
-5. Select algorithms based on asymptotic descriptions of time and space complexity.

-Trace how common operations modify the internal state of linked lists Analyze the time complexity of common linked list operations Analyze the space consumption of linked lists
+1. Trace how common operations modify the internal state of linked lists.
+2. Analyze the time complexity of common linked list operations.
+3. Analyze the space complexity of linked list implementations.
-Select between linked list implementations (maybe stronger, compare against other data structures)
+4. Select between linked list implementations to solve real-world problems.
-TODO: specify kinds of linked lists: double single circular head/tail Trace the execution of recursive algorithms
+5. Trace the execution of recursive algorithms.
-Find appropriate recursive decompositions of problems?
-(Check slides) Model the work performed by a recursive algorithm with a recurrence relation Find the closed form of recurrence relations via the iteration method Analyze characteristics of sorting algorithms (reword, stable/inplace) Trace the execution of merge sort and quicksort Analyze the time complexity of mergesort and quicksort Select between sorting algorithms
+6. Find appropriate recursive decompositions of problems.
+7. Model the work performed by recursive algorithms with recurrence relations.
+8. Compute the closed form of recurrence relations via the iteration method.
+9. Identify if sorting algorithms are stable, in-place, both or neither.
+10. Trace the execution of mergesort and quicksort.
+11. Analyze the time complexity of mergesort and quicksort.
+12. Select between sorting algorithms to solve real-world problems.

 ## Grading

-This assignment is graded out of $$100$$ points.
-However, we provide $$200$$ points' worth of problems:
+This assignment is graded out of $100$ points.
+However, we provide $200$ points' worth of problems:

-1. Only your first $$100$$ points count towards your grade.
+1. Only your first $100$ points count towards your grade.
 2. The extra problems give you flexibility to:
    * Choose problems that best support your learning
-   * Earn more than $$100$$ points in case of mistakes (your grade will be capped at $$100$$).
+   * Earn more than $100$ points in case of mistakes (your grade will be capped at $100$).
    * Practice additional problems in preparation for the midterm.

 **You are not expected to complete every problem!**